-@Validated
+Validating Grouped Constraints with @Validated

-The @Validated annotation behaves similar to @Valid.
-The difference is that the @Validated annotation allows for validation groups to be specifically set, instead of the default group.
+The @Validated annotation allows for validation groups to be specifically set, instead of the default group.
 This is useful when different endpoints share the same entity but may have different requirements.

 Going back to our favorite Person class.
 Let's say we initially coded it such that name has to be non-empty, but realized that business requirements needs the max length to be no more than 5.
 Instead of blowing away our current version of our API and creating angry clients, we can accept both versions of the API but at different endpoints.